cjus/node-neo4j-presentation/presentation/readme.md

 # Graphs, GraphDBs and JavaScript

-## Introduction

-In this talk, we're going to look at a class of NoSQL DB's called graph databases.
-We'll examine how graph databases depart sharply from the relational and document types of databases that many of us are familiar with.

-## Graphs

-Undoubtedly you're all familiar with graphs - those charts showing colored bars, pie slices and points along a line.
-Perhaps you first learned about them in grade school and later encountered them in a variety situations.
-However, in this presentation, we won't concern ourselves with these types of graphs.
+Undoubtedly you're familiar with graphs - those charts showing colored bars, pie slices and points along a line.
+They're great data visualization tools that are designed to quickly convey information.
+In this presentation, we won't concern ourselves with those types of graphs.

 <img src="not-these-graphs.png" width="400"/>

-The graphs we're interested in consists of circles and lines and are commonly known as network graphs.
+Instead, the graphs we're interested in consists of circles and lines and are commonly known as network graphs.

 <img src="graph1.png" width="400"/>